Qsilver97/Qwallet/README.md

 # User accounts
 Qwallet manages user funds based on accounts.
 An account is simple a seed associated with a password.
 The seed is encrypted with the password and saved to a filename based on the hash of the password.

 The user can have a seed generated for them automatically simply by trying to login with a password for the first time.
 If the password starts with a 'Q' the qubic 55 lowercase alphabetic seed is generated, if the password does not start with 'Q' then a 24 word bip39 seed is created.
 The actual seed is not saved on disk and all instances of seeds, subseeds, privatekeys are immediately scrubbed from memory after their use.
-The addseed command can be used to create a pre-existing seed and link it to a password, the Qpassword convention is not used for external seeds added.
+The addseed command can be used to create an account with pre-existing seed and link it to a password, the Qpassword convention is not used for external seeds added.

 login password to generate bip39 24 words